unclevito2017/Bitcrack-automation-for-puzzle-66/README.md

 Not tried on Linux or WSL, don't know if kill command will work but you will need to change line <br>
 'BitCrack.exe', '-b', '672', '-t', '256', '-p', '256', '--stride', '1', to<br>
 './BitCrack', '-b', '672', '-t', '256', '-p', '256', '--stride', '1',<br>
+non-random version of bitcrack remove -r from code.

   ![increment](https://github.com/unclevito2017/Bitcrack-automation/assets/37158637/1e855627-fdf1-4dc3-a5bd-3ee47ef8c3a5)